Balch Hall: The 1960s

 The 1960s saw the end of "gracious living."
 The social rules around clothing and became more relaxed, maid and laundry service ended, and the lavish, expensive furnishings were replaced with standard dorm furniture.

 A two-year renovation in the early 1960s converted the four Balch dorms into two units, and introduced TV and study lounges.
 The four dining rooms were reduced to two, then one, with cafeteria style service instead of sit-down dining with waitresses.
 The remaining dining hall was known as "Coop 2000", and served low-calorie, natural foods.

 At the end of Spring 2000 semester, the dining hall was closed and converted into a student center, cafe, and lecture hall known as the Carol Tatkon Center.
 In 2021 the center moved to the Robert Purcell Community Center.

 2021-2024: Renovation

 Balch Hall began undergoing a "full-gut renovation" starting in 2021.
 While the exterior will be preserved, all windows will be replaced, bathroom fixtures upgraded, four new elevators installed, and other improvements for accessibility.
 Rooms will be reorganized, with some interior walls removed, and capacity will be increased from 436 to 470 beds.
 Old-fashioned "sink rooms" will be removed.
 Balch is expected to reopen in time for the fall 2024 semester.
-However, only North Balch Hall will open for the fall 2024 semester, while South Balch will still be under renovation until the fall 2025 semester.
+North Balch Hall will reopened for the fall 2024 semester, while South Balch remained under renovation and reopened for the fall 2025 semester.